notaaronhuynh/VRTIGO/README.md

 ---------------------------------------------------- **CODE/Technical Stuff** -----------------------------------------------------------

 Just a headsup, I apologize for not commenting each code (was too focused on making it work).
+- When you have a new scene for the game (only when you add a whole new test), you may need to build the project again while connected to the headset: File --> Build Settings --> Android --> change Run Device to the headset --> Build and Run.
+This will usually result in an Error but as long as it runs, then it shoudl run if you run the game in Unity.
+    - **NOTE:** When you load this game into a new headset for the first time, you will need to do this

 ## VR Systems